GuilleGorines/nfcore-pikavirus-legacy/docs/usage.md

 This will launch the pipeline with the `docker` configuration profile.
 See below for more information about profiles.

-Note that the pipeline will create the following files in your working directory:
+Please note that the pipeline will create the following files in your working directory:

 ```bash
 work            # Directory containing the nextflow working files